douglasgscofield/sparseMEM-big/README.md

 sparseMEM-big : sparseMEM for large genomes
 ===========================

+**NOTE: This branch (godotgildor-fork) does not currently compile for me on my iMac, boost link problems.**

 A [suffix array][] can be a useful data structure for representing sequence content.
 [MUMmer][] is perhaps the best-known tool to use suffix arrays, but the speed and capacity of MUMmer can be improved upon, given some trade-offs.  [sparseMEM][] offers a drop-in replacement for the `mummer` program that is reported to be more memory-efficient than that in MUMmer, with a couple of differences:

 * Economy of memory, at the cost of greater run time